What is trauma?

 What are the signs and symptoms of trauma?

-Some people experience the symptoms of trauma immediately following the traumatic event, whereas in others, symptoms can take weeks, months or even years to manifest.
-The most common term used to describe the long-lasting effects of trauma is post-traumatic stress disorder (PTSD), which can be defined as an enduring anxiety disorder.
+Some people experience the symptoms of trauma straightaway after the traumatic event, but for others, symptoms can take weeks, months or even years to show.
+The long-lasting effects of trauma can lead to PTSD, which can be defined as a long-term anxiety disorder.
 The most common signs and symptoms of PTSD include:

 - Hypervigilance (being on constant alert)